DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 What’s The Dose of DMT?

-DMT is extremely potent — only a very small dose is necessary to have a profound impact on perception and thought.
+DMT is extremely potent — only a very small dose is necessary to profoundly impact perception and thought.
 The dose depends on the type of DMT being used, as well as the mode of administration.

 Inhalation and injection require the smallest doses, while oral and insufflation require much larger doses to produce similar effects.

-It should also be noted that in order for oral DMT to work, an MAO inhibitor should be used at the same time.
+It should also be noted that for oral DMT to work, an MAO inhibitor should be used simultaneously.
 Ingesting pure DMT without an MAO inhibitor will have little to no effect on the body.

 What Does DMT Feel Like?